 But whatever you choose, it’s worth bearing in mind that tiles could be more difficult to keep clean, so pick the colour of the tiles and grout carefully.

 So you can see there is a myriad of different options to think about, if you need any more inspiration, click here to visit our gallery.

-And if you’re thinking about a timber worktop – click here to read more on why many of our clients choose one.
+If you’re thinking specifically about choosing a timber worktop – click here to read more on why many of our clients choose one.